karthikjuluru/lendingclub_casestudy/README.md

-# Project Name
+# Lending Club Casestudy
-> This is a lending club case study where we performed EDA to understand how consumer attributes and loan attributes influence the tendency of default.
+> In this case study we performed EDA to understand how consumer attributes and loan attributes influence the tendency of default.

 ## Table of Contents